 Joint statement from the Chairs of the BHBIA Board, Ethics & Compliance Committee and Fieldwork Forum

-We hope that all our members and associates are staying safe and well, and managing to navigate your businesses through these difficult times, whilst looking forward with optimism to the vaccine roll-out and a return to normality.
+We hope that all our members and associates are staying safe and well, and managing to navigate your businesses through these difficult times, whilst looking forward with optimism to the continued vaccine roll-out and a return to normality.